 Juan: ¿Qué más chamo? ¿y este chico quien es?
 [What ‘s up bro?
 Who is this guy?]

 Pedro: Se llama Luis, es uno de mis panas.
 Acaba de mudarse a la ciudad.
-[He ‘s Luis, one of my buddies.
+[His name is Luis, one of my buddies.
 He just moved to the city.]

 3) Marico/marica [usually vocative]

 This is very often used between close friends but be careful, it’s also an insult.
 It literally means “fag”, but in Venezuela it’s very frequently used between friends (usually among young people).
 We do recommend not to use this one unless you know how to read the situation perfectly: not every Venezuelan will like hearing this one.

 Manuel: ¡Coño marico!
 No te vi entrar, menudo susto me has dado. [¡Holy crap, bro!
 I didn’t see you coming in, what a fright!]

 Pedro: Perdón marico, yo tampoco vi que estabas dentro.
 [Sorry bro, I didn’t know you were inside neither]

 Some Venezuelan adults (40+) use marico/marica, and it speaks a lot about their personality.
 They are often childish or immature people.

 Literal translation: Shit myself from laughter